h5bp/Front-end-Developer-Interview-Questions/README.md

 * Explain event delegation
 * Explain how `this` works in JavaScript
-* Explain how to prototypal inheritance works
+* Explain how prototypal inheritance works
 * How do you go about testing your JavaScript?
 * AMD vs. CommonJS?
 * Which JavaScript libraries have you used?